GitauHarrison/notes/two_factor_authentication/twilio_authy.md

         payload, app.config['AUTHY_PRODUCTION_API_KEY'], algorithm='HS256')
 ```

 As you can notice, I am using environment variables to access sensitive API keys.
-This is a good practice to avoid hardcoding sensitive information in your code.
-You will need to update the current `config.py` file in the `app/` sub-folder.
+This is a good practice to avoid hardcoding sensitive information in your application.
+You will need to update the current `config.py` file in the `app/` sub-folder to factor in Authy keys.

 ```python
 import os